-Craftsmanship is very important for me as a visual artist.
-Creating the props, set design and costumes is the most time consuming and essential part of my practice.
-By creating everything in my studio I allow myself to reflect during the process of visualization.
+Craftsmanship is essential for me as a visual artist.
+Creating the props, set design, and costumes are the most time consuming and essential part of my practice.
+By creating everything in my studio, I allow myself to reflect during the process of visualization.

 In the end, I will use lens-based media to capture everything I created earlier in my studio.